 Students are not to be in the building unless under the DIRECT supervision of a teacher or supervisor.
-MS/HS students will be held in the HS Cafeteria if they arrive prior to 8:00 am.
+MS/HS students will be held in the elementary gym if they arrive prior to 7:50 am unless they are under the direct supervision of a teacher.
 Students are not to be in the staff workroom for any reason.
-Staff members' children are to be under the direct supervision of their parent(s) or an adult before 8:00 a.m. and after school dismisses.
+Staff members' children are to be under the direct supervision of their parent(s) or an adult before 7:50 a.m. and after school dismisses.
 If the parent is attending a meeting, etc. and is unable to directly supervise, he or she is expected to make arrangements for other supervision.